dingleton/python_tutorials/README.md

-# python_tutorials

-# This contains a number of python programs written to test the commands given in Python tutorials
-# Their output is typically print statments showing the effect of Python commands.
+This directory contains a number of python programs written to test the commands given in Python tutorials Their output is typically print statments showing the effect of Python commands.
 In come cases files are copied and log files created.
-# These were tested with Python 3.6 running Windows 10 environment and using teh anaconda environment.
+These were tested with Python 3.6 running on Windows 10 and using the anaconda environment.
-# They are published simply to show my level of competance/learning of the Python programming language
-# Tutorials based on those given on the Python Website https://docs.python.org/3/tutorial/ and You Tube content by Corey Schafer https://www.youtube.com/user/schafer5
+They are published simply to show my level of competance/learning of the Python programming language000 These are based on chapter 5-8 of the Python Website https://docs.python.org/3/tutorial/ and You Tube content by Corey Schafer https://www.youtube.com/user/schafer5

 Python programs to experiment/test the commands in chapters 5, 7 & 8 of the online tutorial